!!!!!!!LAST 24 HOURS!!!!!!!

 A mobile studio and darkroom - a showcase for the art of Film Photography.

-3. To display works created with various analog photography means along the route in both impromptu and scheduled events.
+display works created with various analog photography means along the route in both impromptu

-4. To unite and spread awareness about analog photographers through a portable showroom and classroom.
+and spread awareness about analog photographers through a portable showroom and

 Plan of Action: